skuld1012/python-backend-test/src/Readme.txt

-This is the python version that satisfies the tests with just code.
+This is the python version that uses a sqlite database for storage.